andrewpatasik/countryinfoapp/README.md

 Shadcn UI is a component-based library which has a vast of React-based component, Shadcn UI makes the view of the app looks proper and clean out of the box on all screen size.

 Apollo Client is state management to simplified GraphQL data management to implement Next Auth for Google authentication.
-## Future improvements
+## Future improvements [UPDATE]
-There are aspects that could be improved, such as implementing **aggregator pattern** for modules/components into one main file, so when it gets imported in file, it will be bundled into one line to make the code structure more clean.

-The next improvement should be **error handling** for page render states to show proper error page, another improvement is implementing **skeleton** loader for card component when the data is on loading.
+One of improvements is implementing **skeleton** loader for card component when the data is on loading.

 The next one is implementing **pagination** for data fetching to make the app execution time faster.

-On the chatbot with AI part, there are some parts that still missing such as response from the API is not displayed yet, then there should be typing animation when data stream is coming from the API response.
+On the chatbot with AI part, need to set an custom prompt so the quality of completions becomes much optimized